bitcoinerlab/descriptors/README.md

 })
 ```

-For Ledger, `ledgerClient` and `ledgerState` are used instead of `masterNode`.
-These will be explained later when we discuss Ledger integration.
+For functions suffixed with *Ledger* (designed to generate descriptors for Ledger Hardware devices), replace `masterNode` with both `ledgerClient` and `ledgerState`.
+Detailed information on Ledger integration will be provided in subsequent sections.

 The `keyExpressions` category includes functions that generate string representations of key expressions for public keys.
-This is useful when working with miniscript-based descriptors.

 This library includes the following `keyExpressions`: `keyExpressionBIP32` and `keyExpressionLedger`.
 They can be imported as follows: